DarwinNE/FidoCadJ/README.md

 The following list briefly describes the provided tests:

-`test/all_test.sh`
+`test/all_tests.sh`
 :   Run all the available tests.

 `test/export/test_export.sh`
 :   Test the export on all available file formats.
 A set of reference files is
     provided, so it might be updated if differences on the export are introduced by purpose.
-If a test is failed, this tells just that the exported file is not identical to the model which has been used.
+If a test has failed, this tells just that the exported file is not identical to the model which has been used.
 You may have a look at the log file and at the result of the export.
-You may decide that it is ok.
+You may decide that it is OK.

 `test/messages/test_messages.sh`
 :   Test the coherence of all installed interface languages against the
-    reference (which is the italian resource file!)
+    reference (which is the Italian resource file!)

 `test/size/test_size.sh`
 :   Test if the size calculated for all elements is the same as the one stored